-- Must be enrolled in a Philadelphia public, parochial, or charter high school.
+- They must be attending a Philadelphia public or charter high school.

-- Must have an interest in biology and the healthcare professions.
+- They must have an interest in biology and the healthcare professions.

-- Must not have any disciplinary problems on his/her school record.
+- They may not have any disciplinary problems on their school record.

 If selected for the program applicants should also be interested in continuing the program through the school year and summer through their senior year of high school.